devilbox/docker-nginx-stable/README.md

 The default virtual host is also treated differently from the auto-generated mass virtual hosts.
 You can choose to disable it or use it for a generic overview page for all of your created projects.

-### Reverse Proxy integration

-Through virtual host customization, any project can also be served with a reverse proxy.
-This is useful if you want to run NodeJS or Python projects which require a reverse proxy and still want to benefit with a custom domain and auto-generated SSL certificates.

 ### Local file system permission sync

 File system permissions of files/dirs inside the running Docker container are synced with the permission on your host system.
 This is accomplished by specifying a user- and group-id to the `docker run` command.